sagemath/trac_to_gh/Issue 701.md

 # Issue 701: port srange to Cython for speed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/701

 Original creator: malb